ajonesb/OOP-JS-Game/README.md

 - compile ts file after

         > tsc gamers.ts

+* or use typescript watcher to auto compile - https://www.npmjs.com/package/typescript-watcher

 The result will be a file gamers.js which will have the app code to show in the browser.